Fabian-Kleine/steam-inspired-ui-library/README.md

     <link rel="stylesheet" href="./css/__navbar.css">
 </head>
 ```
+> [!IMPORTANT]
-Note that `./css/main.css` needs to be imported because it contains important variables for the other components.
+> Note that `./css/main.css` and `./css/utilities.css` needs to be imported because it contains important variables for the other components.

 If you want to use carousels also add
 ```html